Facebook takes aim at GoFundMe, crowdfunding sites with personal fundraising tool

 Watch out, GoFundMe.
 You have some big new competition in the fundraising space.

-Facebook (FB, Tech30) announced Thursday to expand its charitable giving tools to include personal fundraisers.
+Facebook (FB, Tech30) announced Thursday it will expand its charitable giving tools to include personal fundraisers.
 The campaigns will allow people 18 and older to raise money for themselves, a friend -- or someone or something not on Facebook, like a pet.

 Previously, the company allowed users to raise money only for nonprofits.
 Personal fundraisers will launch in the United States over the next few weeks.